Stars vs. Kraken Prediction & Picks - NHL Playoffs Second Round Game 7

 - In the 29 games Dallas has played that were decided by one goal, it has a 10-6-13 record (good for 33 points).

-- In the 14 games this season the Stars registered only one goal, they went 3-9-2 (eight points).
+- In the 14 games this season the Stars scored just one goal, they went 3-9-2 (eight points).

 - In the 51 games this season in which it has outshot its opponent, Dallas is 32-12-7 (71 points).